Eomar21/prezi-task/README.md

 ## Getting Started
 - Build The solution PreziViewer.
-- open the PreziViewer.App as it is the starting point.
+- Open the PreziViewer.App as it is the starting point.
 - Run the PreziViewer.App.

 ## Configuration: